nodiscc/xsrv/docs/configuration-variables.md

 gitea_act_runner_gitea_instance_fqdn: "{{ gitea_fqdn | default('git.CHANGEME.org') }}" # TODO rename to _domain
 # inventory hostname of the gitea host to register the runner on (if different from the runner host)
 # gitea_act_runner_gitea_instance_hostname: "CHANGEME"
-# act-runner version (https://gitea.com/gitea/act_runner/releases, remove leading v)
-gitea_act_runner_version: "0.2.6"
-# start/stop the gitea actions runner service, enable/disable it on boot (yes/no)
-gitea_act_runner_enable_service: yes
+# how many tasks the runner can execute concurrently at the same time (integer)
+gitea_act_runner_capacity: 1
 # container engine to use (docker/podman)
 gitea_act_runner_container_engine: "podman"
 # network to which the containers managed by act-runner will connect (host/bridge/custom)